Skip to content

 The US Senate is the upper chamber of Congress, with 100 members (two per state) serving six-year terms.
 It has exclusive powers over ratifying treaties, confirming presidential nominations, and trying impeachments.Source: US Constitution, Article I

-How did the US Senate vote on the Iran War Powers Resolution?
+How many times has the Senate voted on the Iran War Powers Resolution?

-What power does the US Senate have to stop a war?
+What power does the Senate have to stop a war?

-The Senate can pass a War Powers Resolution requiring the president to withdraw forces, but this requires a majority vote and can be vetoed.
+The Senate can pass a War Powers Resolution requiring the president to withdraw forces within 60 days, but it requires a majority vote and can be vetoed.
 The Senate has not formally declared war since 1942.
-The 47-53 defeat of the Kaine-Paul resolution in March 2026 illustrated how rarely Congress invokes this power.Source: War Powers Resolution (1973)
+Five failed WPR votes on Iran in 2026 illustrate how rarely Congress invokes this power against its own party's president.Source: War Powers Resolution (1973)

 Background